facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 - Allow access to system logs
 	- This can show login times etc.
 - Show the user locked it with a unique password and not a system password.
 - Show ownership, for example email address and name associated to the device.
-- Allow access to non suported systems quickly.
+- Allow access to non supported systems quickly.

 &nbsp;